 Some of my blog posts include affiliate links.
 If you purchase an item from one of my links I may receive a commission.
 Please read my disclaimer for more details.

-My husband and I started an automotive business in 2010.
-It grew from an online website to an online site and a local shop three years later.
-I’ve been working in the background of the business taking care of the bookkeeping while my husband has been the face of the company working with the day to day management.
-My husband and I continuously receive questions on how to start a business; therefore, I’ve decided to come up with a list of nine objectives that will get a new business owner moving in the right direction.
+I have started two businesses and worked for many others.
+As a bookkeeper I work in the background while others maintain the face of the company.
+Having experience in beginning a new business my husband and I continuously receive questions on how to start a business.
+Therefore, I’ve come up with a list of objectives that will get a new business owner moving in the right direction.

 Before Getting Started

 Before starting a business think about what it is you want to do.
 There are a few questions that you need to ask yourself before starting up a full-fledged business:

 Are there plans for opening a brick and mortar location?

 The type of business you opt to dive into will conclude what you need to do to get started.

 There are a lot of people out there doing and thinking the same thing as you.
 Whatever niche you have an interest in, be sure to read and research.
 Research the market’s trends, identify your consumer and study your competition.
 Assure that the niche you choose to promote is in demand.
 The niche that you prefer may become a slow-moving business if it is not a fan favorite.